fastrgv/Reliquarium/README.md

 **ver 1.9.3 -- 16sep2022**

 * Removed Win64 build.
-* Now using GNU Ada rather than defunct AdaCore compiler.
+* Now using GNU Ada rather than defunct AdaCore compiler, even on OSX.
+* Removed use of Xcode compiler on OSX.

 **ver 1.9.2 -- 16apr2022**